yingweiwo

 Interactions

-Weanling male Sprague-Dawley rats were pair-fed beta-carotene (56.5 mg/L of diet) for 8 weeks, with and without ethanol.
-As expected, ethanol increased CYP2E1 (measured by Western blots) from 67 + or - 8 to 317 + or - 27 densitometric units (p < 0.001).
-Furthermore, beta-carotene potentiated the ethanol induction to 442 + or - 38 densitometric units (p < 0.01) with a significant interaction (p = 0.012).
-The rise was confirmed by a corresponding increase in the hydroxylation of p-nitrophenol, a specific substrate for CYP2E1, and by the inhibition with diethyl dithiocarbamate (50 microM).
-Beta-carotene alone also significantly induced CYP4A1 protein (328 + or - 49 vs. 158 + or - 17 densitometric units, p < 0.05).
-The corresponding CYP4A1 mRNA (measured by Northern blots) was also increased (p < 0.05) and there was a significant interaction of the two treatments (p = 0.015).
-The combination of ethanol and beta-carotene had no significant effect on either total cytochrome P-450 or CYP1A1/2, CYP2B, CYP3A, and CYP4A2/3 contents.
-Beta-carotene potentiates the CYP2E1 induction by ethanol in rat liver and also increases CYP4A1, which may, at least in part, explain the associated hepatotoxicity.
+Smoking is associated with decreased plasma ascorbic acid and β-carotene levels, suggesting that smoking-related chronic inflammation leads to an imbalance in oxidant/antioxidant homeostasis and may increase the risk of oxidative tissue damage and disease.
+Weaned male Sprague-Dawley rats were paired and fed β-carotene (56.5 mg/L in diet) for 8 weeks, with or without ethanol.
+As expected, ethanol increased CYP2E1 expression (as determined by Western blot) from 67 ± 8 density units to 317 ± 27 density units (p < 0.001).
+Furthermore, β-carotene enhanced the ethanol-induced effect, increasing CYP2E1 expression to 442 ± 38 density units (p < 0.01), and a significant interaction existed between the two (p = 0.012).
+The corresponding enhancement of hydroxylation of p-nitrophenol (a specific substrate of CYP2E1) and the inhibition by diethyl dithiocarbamate (50 μM) confirmed the above-mentioned increases. β-carotene alone also significantly induced CYP4A1 protein expression (328 ± 49 vs. 158 ± 17 density units, p < 0.05).
+The corresponding CYP4A1 mRNA (measured by Northern blotting) was also increased (p < 0.05), and there was a significant interaction between the two treatments (p = 0.015).
+The combined use of ethanol and β-carotene had no significant effect on the levels of total cytochrome P-450 or CYP1A1/2, CYP2B, CYP3A, and CYP4A2/3. β-carotene enhanced the induction of CYP2E1 in rat liver by ethanol and increased CYP4A1 expression, which may at least partially explain the associated hepatotoxicity.

-For more Interactions (Complete) data for BETA-CAROTENE (25 total), please visit the HSDB record page.
+For more complete data on β-carotene interactions (25 in total), please visit the HSDB record page.

 References